LumosLiang/-Learn-System-Design/Systeam Design notes.md

 <https://segmentfault.com/a/1190000013695030>

 以及什么是反范式化

 <http://www.ayqy.net/blog/database-denormalization/>

 ### Referential Integrity

-enforce data intergirty constraints such as foreign keys in a partitioned database can be extremely difficult
+Enforce data intergirty constraints such as foreign keys in a partitioned database can be extremely difficult

 ### Rebalancing